Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Introduction

 Along with this framework, many efforts have been devoted to improving AI techniques towards logging, log collection, log compression, log parsing, and log analysis.
-Many more approaches are being proposed as well.
+Many more methods are being proposed as well.
 However, there is still a large gap between research and practice.
 First, researchers in this field often work on their own log data.
 Logs are scarce data in public for research, because companies are often reluctant to release their production logs due to privacy concerns.
-Thus, an approach that works on one type of log data may become ineffective on another type of logs.
-Second, it is difficult and time-consuming for developers to implement the approaches and accurately reproduce the results.
+Thus, an approach that works well on one type of log data may become ineffective on another type of logs.
+Second, it is difficult and time-consuming for researchers and practitioners to implement the approaches and accurately reproduce the results without a standard benchmark.